Becky and Barnaby Bear

-Becky and Barnaby Bear is a live action television series on United Kingdom TV (CBeebies) for children between the ages of 0 and 5, starring Barnaby Bear and his friend Becky.
-Barnaby and Becky both live in the city of Chester in Cheshire.
+Becky and Barnaby Bear is a live action television series on United Kingdom TV (CBeebies) for children between the ages of 0 and 5, starring Barnaby Bear and his friend Becky, who both live in the city of Chester.
 Barnaby Bear is a registered trademark of the Geographical Association.
 Barnaby helps children to learn about the world around them by showing a video diary of his adventures.
 The series was originally shown as a part of Watch, a BBC Schools series which aired from the 1960s to the early 2000s.